chembl/surechembl-data-client/README.md

 ## Loading manually downloaded files

-Under some circumstances, it may be necessary to load a set of manually downloaded files, for example to apply a patch of update chemistry for previously loaded chemistry.
+Under some circumstances, it may be necessary to load a set of manually downloaded files, for example to apply a patch of updated chemistry for previously loaded chemistry.

 To load a set of files from a directory on the local system:

     src/update.py FTPUSER FTPPASS DB_USER DB_PASS --input_dir PATH

-Any files in the given folder will be copied to the working directory, and loaded into the database as if they were downloaded by the script.
+Any files in the given folder will be copied to the working directory, and loaded into the database as if they were downloaded directly from the server.

+You may also wish to use the input_dir option in conjuction with the 'overwrite' flag.
+This will force the deletion of any existing data for documents in your input files, replacing the document chemistry mappings, titles, classifications, etc.

 # General Guidance

 ## Insert vs Update

+The update script has two modes of operation: **insertion only**, and **overwrite**.

+### Insertion only mode

-The update script typically expects that the data being loaded is not already present in the database.
+In this mode, the script expects that the data being loaded is not already present in the database.

-No attempt is made to delete existing records if referential integrity issues are detected; so if duplicate biblio data or document/chemistry mappings are detected, the original records will be retained.
+That is, no attempt is made to delete existing records if referential integrity issues are detected; so if duplicate biblio data or document/chemistry mappings are detected, the original records will be retained.

-There are two situations where referential integrity errors are expected:

-* When (re)loading bibliographic data for supplementary front file updates.
-Here, integrity errors are discarded because bibliographic data is not expected to change and the duplicates are simply re-processed for convenience.

-* When attributes for a document/chemical mapping change after the original extraction.
-This can happen when extra annotations are found for a given chemical, e.g. due to delayed image processing.
-Integrity errors are currently discarded in this case, so some document/chemical annotation counts may be out of date; however this only happens in a small fraction of cases when processing supplementary data.
+### Overwrite mode

+In this mode, the script will delete any existing data associated with documents that appear in the input data.

+This includes doc/chemistry mappings, titles, and classifications but does NOT include the master record for the document, which is updated.
+This ensures that any references to the document (for example in derived data sets) will still be correct.

 ## Warnings